Student

 Amin graduated with an MSci Mathematics degree from UCL in 2022

-When not doing maths, Amin loves to do long distance running which included participating in the London Marathon, half marathons and the weekly parkuns!
+When not doing maths, Amin loves to do jigsaw puzzles, stay active with tennis and running long distances – some of which included the London and Brighton marathons alongside the weekly parkruns!

 Research project title: